uc-cdis/gen3.org/content/resources/developer/flat-model-api.md

 `bucket` support `key` for the actual value and `doc_count` for the number of matched items with this value.

-`stats` support wider range of aggregations related to the numerical values, including `min`, `max`, `avg` and `sum`.
-It does has `count`, to return the total number of matched items, for which this numerical value exists.
+`stats` support wider range of aggregations related to the numerical values, including `min`, `max`, `avg`, and `sum`.
+It has `count`, to return the total number of matched items, for which this numerical value exists.

 ```
 {